jdrbc/mealplan/README.md

 It then creates a markdown file of the meal plan & a shopping list for the chosen meals.

-The `import.py` script will prompt you for information about the meal & generate a recipe in the format that the meal planner script expects.
+The `import.py` script will either import from a URL or prompt you for information about the meal & generate a recipe in the format that the meal planner script expects.

 ## Installation